 Háifoss Waterfall

-Háifoss is the fourth highest waterfall in Iceland.
-It’s a really impressive sight as the water rolls off the 122-meter sheer cliff to the Fossa River below.
-If you look in the photo above you’ll see the waterfall “Granni” to the right of Háifoss.
+Háifoss is the fourth-highest waterfall in Iceland.
+It’s impressive as the water rolls off the 122-meter sheer cliff to the Fossa River below.
+In the photo above, you’ll see the waterfall “Granny” to the right of Háifoss.
 I don’t want to show you the whole thing so you can be surprised when you get there.
-If you suffer from vertigo you won’t want to get too close to the edge here – it’s a long way down.
+If you suffer from vertigo, you won’t want to get too close to the edge here – it’s a long way down.
 It is possible to hike down if you know the way.

 Aldeyjarfoss Waterfall